 1. Using Qantas Points for Qantas or Jetstar flights

 We’ll combine Qantas and Jetstar in this section because both airlines each have just one route to Fiji — Sydney to Nadi.
-Each airline had roughly four flights a week on the route as of January 2020, though it remains to be seen how COVID-19 might affect that when international travel returns.
+Each airline has roughly four flights a week on the route.

-Of course, the onboard service and ticket inclusions are a whole other matter, with Qantas bundling meals, entertainment and baggage in the ticket.
+Of course, the onboard service and ticket inclusions are a different matter, with Qantas bundling meals, entertainment and baggage in the ticket.
 Jetstar sells food onboard and you can pre-select seats for a fee.

-Here are the points that Qantas charge for a one-way ticket with points on either airline.
-Taxes and surcharges are approximately $110 per person more.
+Here are the points that Qantas charges for a one-way ticket on either airline.
+Taxes and surcharges are approximately $110 per person.
 Jetstar reward seats include a bonus 20kg baggage allowance.

 |Sydney to Nadi||Economy||Business|

 2. Using Qantas Points for Fiji Airways flights